 Since 2009, Cheeseman has served on the faculty at Appalachian State University where she teaches studio lessons and a methods course as well as coaches chamber music.
-Prior to her appointment at ASU, Cheeseman was on the faculties of Delta State University, Alma College and Hillsdale College.
+Prior to her appointment at ASU, she was on the faculties of Delta State University, Alma College and Hillsdale College.
 Cheeseman earned the Doctorate of Musical Arts and Master of Music degrees in clarinet performance from Michigan State University and the Bachelor of Music degrees in clarinet performance and music education from Ithaca College.

-When not teaching or performing, Cheeseman spends her time gardening, swimming and practicing ashtanga yoga and perfecting her kimchi recipe.
+When not teaching or performing, Cheeseman spends her time gardening, swimming, practicing ashtanga yoga and perfecting her kimchi recipe.